-Engagement with the supply chain is always a critical activity for the Company but has become even more important as the Company adapts to geopolitical and macroeconomic challenges.
-In order to address any concerns on capacity and availability of the supply chain that could impact delivery, the Company has been taking a longer-term approach on contracting.
+Engagement with the supply chain is always a critical activity for the Company but continues to become more important as the Company adapts to the current geopolitical and macroeconomic challenges in addition to the post-pandemic recovery and Brexit transition, which have also impacted the supply chain.
 Refer to the 'Principal risks and uncertainties' section for further details.